-Variances and Exemptions: State Board permission to exceed an MCL or Public Health Goal (PHG): The level of a contaminant not comply with a treatment technique under certain conditions. in drinking water below which there is no known or expected risk to health.
-PHGs are set by the California Level 1 Assessment: A Level 1 assessment is a study of the water system to identify potential problems and determine (if possible) why total coliform Environmental Protection Agency. bacteria have been found in our water system.
+Variances and Exemptions: State Board permission to exceed an MCL or not comply with a treatment technique under certain conditions.

+Level 1 Assessment: A Level 1 assessment is a study of the water system to identify potential problems and determine (if possible) why total coliform bacteria have been found in our water system.

-Maximum Residual Disinfectant Level (MRDL): The highest level of a disinfectant allowed in drinking water.
-Level 2 Assessment: A Level 2 assessment is a very detailed study of There is convincing evidence that addition of a disinfectant the water system to identify potential problems and determine (if possible) is necessary for control of microbial contaminants. why an E. coli MCL violation has occurred and/or why total coliform bacteria have been found in our water system on multiple occasions.
+Level 2 Assessment: A Level 2 assessment is a very detailed study of the water system to identify potential problems and determine (if possible) why an E. coli MCL violation has occurred and/or why total coliform bacteria have been found in our water system on multiple occasions.

-Maximum Residual Disinfectant Level Goal (MRDLG): The level of a drinking water disinfectant below which N/A: Not applicable there is no known or expected risk to health.
-MRDLGs do ND: not detectable at testing limit ppm: parts per million or milligrams per liter (mg/L) not reflect the benefits of the use of disinfectants to control microbial contaminants. ppb: parts per billion or micrograms per liter $(\mu g/L)$ ppt: parts per trillion or nanograms per liter (ng/L) ppq: parts per quadrillion or picogram per liter (pg/L) Primary Drinking Water Standards (PDWS): MCLs and MRDLs for contaminants that affect health along with their pCi/L: picocuries per liter (a measure of radiation)

-monitoring and reporting requirements, and water treatment requirements.
+N/A: Not applicable

+ND: not detectable at testing limit

+ppm: parts per million or milligrams per liter (mg/L)

+ppb: parts per billion or micrograms per liter (μg/L)

+ppt: parts per trillion or nanograms per liter (ng/L)

+ppq: parts per quadrillion or picogram per liter (pg/L)

+pCi/L: picocuries per liter (a measure of radiation)